Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 An Analysis of Balance of Nature, Part 1: Vitamin C Content

 Vitamin C is a crucial nutrient coming almost exclusively from fruits and vegetables.
-Unlike most mammals, humans, fruit bats, primates and guinea pigs do not synthesize their own vitamin C. We must eat it.
-Vitamin C tends to be heat labile, meaning it is not stable under heat.
+Unlike most mammals, humans, fruit bats, primates, and guinea pigs do not synthesize their own vitamin C. We must eat it.
+Vitamin C tends to be heat-labile, meaning it is not stable under heat.
 Fresh vegetables and especially fresh fruits supply the vitamin C that we need every day.
-If a product would supply our “daily recommended servings of fruits and vegetables” it would need to have a substantial amount of vitamin C in it, as the government says we need between 75 and 90 mg a day.
+If a product were to supply our “daily recommended servings of fruits and vegetables,” it would need to have a substantial amount of vitamin C in it, as the government says we need between 75 and 90 mg a day.
 It probably is way more than that, but 90 mg would be a good start.

 So, a laboratory test for vitamin C was conducted on a fresh batch of Balance of Nature Veggies and Fruits.
 A 3-capsule serving of Veggies (2 grams of powder) contains 0.097 mg of vitamin C, while a 3-capsule serving of Fruits contains 0.307 mg of vitamin C. The whole bottle of Balance of Nature Veggies contains less than 9 mg of vitamin C. Ten bottles of Veggies would still not get you to 90 mg of vitamin C. The whole bottle of Balance of Nature Fruits contains about 27 mg of vitamin C, so if you ate 3 bottles a day you would almost get your vitamin C needs met.
 Needless to say, you will never see a claim of “excellent source of vitamin C” or even “good source of vitamin C” on a bottle of Balance of Nature Fruits or Veggies.
 That is a legal claim that they could never meet.